Epoxy Flooring in Edison, NJ

 Flake System

-The standard for Edison residential garages.
+The standard for residential garages here.
 Hides road-salt residue on sixty-year-old concrete, resists hot tires, and covers one- and two-car post-war garages evenly.

 Metallic Epoxy

-Popular in finished basements and lower-level living spaces in Edison split-levels.
+Popular in finished basements and lower-level living spaces in local split-levels.
 Decorative, seamless, and moisture-resistant once properly primed.

 Polished Concrete